mil222/temp-repo/README.md

 1. Create a branch
 2. Commit a file
 3. Open a pull request
-4. Merge your pull request
+4. Merge my pull request